overholt/firefox/browser/components/ipprotection/docs/Components.rst

   Monitors the installation of the Mozilla VPN add‑on and removes the UI when appropriate.

-EligibilityHelper
+IPPNimbusHelper
-  Monitors the Nimbus experiment flag and triggers state updates when it changes.
+  Monitors the Nimbus feature (``NimbusFeatures.ipProtection``) and triggers a state recomputation on updates.

 How to implement new components
 -------------------------------